BenjaminCarrel/BenjaminCarrel.github.io/_pages/about.md

 ---
 layout: single
 title: "About"
-permalink: /about/
+permalink: /
 author_profile: true
 ---

-> The people who are crazy enough to think they can change the world are the ones who do.
-(Steve Jobs)
+Hello, my name is **Benjamin Carrel**.
+I am a PhD student at the University of Geneva.
+My supervisors are [Prof. Martin J. Gander](https://www.unige.ch/~gander/) and [Prof. Bart Vandereycken](https://www.unige.ch/math/vandereycken/).
+Feel free to contact me if you have any questions.

-## Domain of interest
+## Domain of research

 Main topics: